swarajjoshi10-ship-it/TrustChain/README.md

-# Satya Protocol: AI-Verified Decentralized Escrow
+# TrustChain: AI-Verified Decentralized Escrow

-Satya Protocol is an event-driven, blockchain-based escrow system designed to ensure transparency in non-governmental organization (NGO) and public funding.
+TrustChain is an event-driven, blockchain-based escrow system designed to ensure transparency in non-governmental organization (NGO) and public funding.
 It integrates decentralized storage and local, vision-based LLMs to automatically verify real-world proof of work before releasing funds to vendors.

 ## Problem Statement